top of page

 • Prerequisite: Fundamentals of AD

-• Self-editing and quality control of AD
+• Exercises in expanding self-editing and quality control skills

 • Review and discuss example film and TV scripts